 Theatre 3, 4 and 4 Honors students also participate in a professionally adjudicated Audition Showcase and TheatreWorks’ Young Playwright’s Project.
 Theatre 1 and 2 students attend these events.
 These are particularly unique aspects of Paly’s theatre program and a number of students have gone on to pursue acting and playwriting in college as a result of these experiences.

 Participation in Paly productions is open to all Paly students.
-Additional theatre productions add opportunities for students who cannot commit to a full stage production are described below.
+Additional opportunities for students who cannot commit to a full stage production are described below.

 Play in a Day